 Severe Distress – COVID 19

+Overview Since the emergence of the 2019 novel coronavirus (SARS-CoV-2) infection in December 2019, the coronavirus disease 2019 (COVID-19) has rapidly spread across the globe.
+The clinical spectrum of patients with COVID-19 ranges from asymptomatic or mild symptoms to critical disease with a high risk of mortality.
 Coronavirus disease 2019 (COVID-19) is the illness associated with the novel coronavirus known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was initially noted during an outbreak of respiratory illness in the population of Wuhan, the capital of Hubei province, China.
 The first cases were seen in November 2019, with COVID-19 quickly spreading throughout the city.
 The World Health Organization (WHO) was notified of the outbreak on December 31, 2019.
 The cases continued to spread outside of the area and then across the world.
 COVID-19 was reported as a global health emergency by the end of January 2020.
 As the worldwide case numbers increased, the WHO declared on March 11, 2020, that COVID-19 had reached the pandemic stage.
-The virus is now known as the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The disease it causes is called coronavirus disease 2019 (COVID-19).
-In March 2020, the World Health Organization (WHO) declared the COVID-19 outbreak a pandemic.

 | 3 | | R425.00 | |